AleMorales9011/ForgeWare/src/08-Security.md

 ![banner](images/3.jpg)

 # Security

-DevOps, with its focus on speed and efficiency, can inadvertently introduce security risks if not managed carefully.
+DevOps, focusing on speed and efficiency, can inadvertently introduce `security risks` if not managed carefully.
 In essence, security is not an afterthought in DevOps; it's an integral part of the process.
-By prioritizing security from the outset, organizations can achieve faster, more secure software delivery.
+Organizations can achieve faster, more secure software delivery by prioritizing security from the outset.

 # Infrastructure as Code (IaC) Security

 1. Secure configuration management: Using tools like Ansible, Puppet, or Chef to enforce security configurations and policies.
-Here's an example of securing a SHH server with Ansible.
+Here's an example of Ansible securing an SHH server.

 ```yml
 - name: Secure SSH Server